duncanmeech/dom/README.md

 # Implementation

-DList attempts to address these issues with a very lightweight library ( < 7Kb optimized, < 0.5KLoc ).
-DList is written for applications developed in ES7 since it takes advantage of several advances in the JavaScript standard.
+DOMArray attempts to address these issues with a very lightweight library ( < 7Kb optimized, < 0.5KLoc ).
+DOMArray is written for applications developed in ES7 since it takes advantage of several advances in the JavaScript standard.

 Although the library will shortly be converted to an NPM module the best way to use it right now is to just